 Ish is chasing the rarest bird in the world, and so is a ruthless band of hunters.
 The air is contaminated.
-A monster with countless heads lurks underground, resurfacing often to wreak its havoc.
+A monster with countless heads lurks underground, resurfacing often to ravage cities and feast on crows.
 Ish is unarmed.
 Carrying only a net and logbook, he rides alone through the wilds where mischievous little gray creatures called isps frolic.
 When the hunters unleash upon him a series of atrocities to dissuade him from competing with them, his obsession for the chase is mingled with overpowering, vehement revenge.
 He grapples with morality, guilt, and a sickness that threatens his life.
-He does not know if the Golden Falcon will be his cure, but he suspects there could be more to this mystical creature than meets the eye.
-An allegory for the human condition, Ish and the Golden Falcon takes readers on a vivid, tragic, comic, and moving journey into friendship and hope.
-Gideon Easton imagines a place that is fantastic enough to captivate-from the steaming rocks of its shores to the ruins of its battlefields-but in which very real questions and answers as to why we persevere are left to flicker in auroras and rainstorms.
+The bird, a falcon with golden feathers, meanders in and out of events and seems to have intentions of its own.
+Ish begins to wonder whether he is chasing it or it is chasing him.
+He does not know if the Golden Falcon will be his cure, but he suspects there could be more to this mystical being than meets the eye.
+Conflict and pursuit intertwine to explore human nature, ambition, and the endurance of hope.